coderefinery/snakemake_hackathon/content/Hyperqueue_example.md

 # Hyperqueue example: Snakemake at Scale

-This example is adapted from ["Using CSC Computing Environment Efficiently"](https://csc-training.github.io/csc-env-eff/) course.
+This example is adapted from ["Using CSC Computing Environment Efficiently"](https://csc-training.github.io/csc-env-eff/) course and the [official Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html).

 ## Use HyperQueue Executor to Submit Jobs